markjoshwel/surplus-on-wheels/README.md

 each line of `$HOME/.s+ow-bridges` is evaluated as a shell command, and is piped `SPOW_TARGETS`.

+> [!WARNING]
+> s+ow uses the `read` command to read the file. as such, it is possible for s+ow to
+> prematurely stop reading the file if the file does not contain a trailing newline.

 ### bring your own bridge

 custom bridges are relatively easy as they are: